SringayKeno/kickstarter-analysis/README.md

 ## Overview of Project

-Our cient, Louise, whose play Fever came close to its fundraising goal in a short amount of time, now wants to know how different campaigns fared in relation to their launch dates and their funding goals.
+Our client, Louise, whose play Fever came close to its fundraising goal in a short amount of time, now wants to know how different campaigns fared in relation to their launch dates and their funding goals.

 ### Purpose